andrewcowley/WaterNSW-data-API-documentation/getting-started.md

 # Getting started

-This guide outlines the basics of making a request to the NSW Water API and what can be expected in response.
+This guide outlines how to make a request to the NSW Water API and what will be returned in response.

 ## Audience